Intertwined order of generalized global symmetries: Euclidean lattice model

 \subsection{Model}

 To study the interplay of zero-form and one-form global symmetries, we should use a model that couples these symmetries together.
 We thus consider a model of a $\mathbb{Z}_N$ lattice gauge theory coupled to $\mathbb{Z}_N$ matter on a three-dimensional cubic lattice in Euclidean spacetime\footnote{See Refs.~\cite{Kogut-1979,Savit-1980,Fradkin-2021} for a review of lattice gauge theory.}.
-However, the matter is \textit{not} minimally coupled to the gauge field because this type of coupling removes the global symmetries we are interested in examining.
+However, the matter is \textit{not} minimally coupled to the gauge field as in Refs.~\cite{Fradkin1979,Banks1979} because this type of coupling removes the global symmetries we are interested in examining.
 Instead, we place the gauge fields $a_\mu$ on links of the lattice, matter fields $\varphi$ on sites of the dual lattice (i.e., centers of cubes on the direct lattice), and couple the matter to the gauge fields using a lattice analogue of a topological term.
 This choice of model was largely inspired by previous work of the authors~\cite{Moy2023} on the Cardy-Rabinovici model~\cite{cardy1982a,Cardy1982b,Burnell-2013,Honda2020,Hayashi2022}, a (3+1)d $\mathbb{Z}_N$ lattice gauge theory with an analogue of a theta term.
-Here, we consider a partition function in the Villain form~\cite{Villain1975}, given by
+The partition function for the lattice model we consider, first introduced by Shapere and Wilczek~\cite{Shapere1989}, is given by